 Fresh homemade flour tortillas and lime wedges are known to be a side dish that complements the albondigas soup.

-Are you looking for more soups with fresh vegetables?!
-Try this looking for hearty vegetable beef soup, slow cooker cabbage soup, or this chicken vegetable soup for delicious recipes.
+More soup recipes to try include this vegetable beef soup, slow cooker cabbage soup, or this chicken vegetable soup for delicious recipes.

 More Mexican Soup Recipes